Henvezz95/mosaic-sr/README.md

 pip install -r requirements.txt
 ```

+# 🛠️ Usage

-# Download Trained Models
+### 0. Download Trained Models
 To reproduce the exact results shown in the paper, download the trained models from [here](https://unimore365-my.sharepoint.com/:f:/g/personal/319554_unimore_it/EvX00yibh_1FhSxN_m8cYHsBVYnna4--NamdGXx9eIysNg?e=kE5gnY).

-# Prepare Dataset
+### 1. Prepare the Dataset
 Download the BarBeR dataset from [here](https://ditto.ing.unimore.it/barber/) and select "Download Dataset".
 Extract the dataset from the zip, you will find two folders inside: "Annotations" and "dataset".
 Now, we want to generate a TF Record for each dataset split (training, validation, and test sets).
-To do that run the script `create_dataset.py` inside buildTFDataset.
+To do that, run the script `create_dataset.py` inside buildTFDataset.
 The script takes input from a configuration file and an index.
-The configuration file must be in yaml format, and an example is `config/dataset_config.yaml`.
+The configuration file must be in YAML format, and an example is `config/dataset_config.yaml`.
 The index is used for K-fold cross-validation.
 If the configuration file does not select k-fold cross-validation, you can use any index.
-To build the TFRecord run this command:
+To build the TFRecord, run this command:
 ```bash
 python ./buildTFDataset/create_dataset.py -c config/dataset_config.yaml -k 0
 ```
-# Train Models
+### 2. Train Models
-To train the reference models use `train/train_pytorch_models.py`.
-To train our proposed pipeline use `train/train_iterative_models.py`.
+To train the reference models, use `train/train_pytorch_models.py`.
+To train our proposed pipeline, use `train/train_iterative_models.py`.
 It will generate a single aggregate CNN model that will be reparameterized into fully connected models M1, M2, and M3 during inference.

-# Test Models
+### 3. Test Models
 The test scripts are inside the folder `/test`. `Test Quality - Multi.py`, is used to measure PSNR, SSIM, and Decoding Rate of reference models, while `Test Quality - Multi Iterative.py` does the same for our proposed pipeline.
-In the same way, `Test Time - Multi.py` and `Test Time - Multi Iterative.py` can be used to benchmark processing times for reference models and our proposed pipeline respectively.
+In the same way, `Test Time - Multi.py` and `Test Time - Multi Iterative.py` can be used to benchmark processing times for reference models and our proposed pipeline, respectively.